croxton/gangsta/README.md

 ####`{og:image}`
 An image associated with the webpage.
 Note that only images with one of the following extensions will work:

 * gif
 * jpg
 * jpeg
 * png
 * bmp
 * tif
 * tiff
 * webp

 ####`{og:description}`
-An description of the webpage.
+A description of the webpage.

-Use conditionals to check for the existance of a variable if you are unsure that the referenced site provides them.
+Use conditionals to check for the existence of a variable if you are unsure that the referenced site provides them.